AckerlyXu/heima/articles/service-fabric/service-fabric-cluster-creation-via-arm.md

     ![Assign users to roles][assign-users-to-roles-dialog]

+>[!NOTE]
->[AZURE.NOTE] For more information about roles in Service Fabric, see [Role-based access control for Service Fabric clients](/documentation/articles/service-fabric-cluster-security-roles/).
+> For more information about roles in Service Fabric, see [Role-based access control for Service Fabric clients](./service-fabric-cluster-security-roles.md).

  <a name="secure-linux-cluster"></a>